papunmohanty/about_python/README.md

 * create GUI(Graphical User Interface) applications
 * perform Data Science work
 * achieve Artificial Intellegence(AI) through Machine Learning
+* control your cloud infrastructure and perform cloud computing tasks

 There are more possibilities and oppertunities will opens up for you if you know Python.